AP source: Mets swoop, snatch Correa for $315M, 12-year deal | Times Leader

 By RONALD BLUM

-In a wild twist overnight, Carlos Correa agreed to a $315 million, 12-year contract with the free-spending New York Mets after his pending deal with the San Francisco Giants came apart over an issue with his physical.
+Carlos Correa is headed to the free-spending New York Mets with a $315 million, 12-year contract after his pending deal with the San Francisco Giants came apart over concerns about an ankle injury sustained eight years ago.

-The agreement with the Mets was confirmed to The Associated Press by a person familiar with the negotiations who spoke on condition of anonymity because the deal was subject to a successful physical.
-Details were first reported by the New York Post.
+The agreement with the Mets was confirmed to The Associated Press on Wednesday by a person familiar with the negotiations who spoke on condition of anonymity because the deal was subject to a successful physical. .

+San Francisco on Monday announced a news conference for the following day, then called it off Tuesday morning and told Correa’s agent, Scott Boras, the team needed more time to examine medical records.
+Boras asked the Giants to set a deadline to finalize the deal.
+When a 1 p.m.
+PST deadline was set and passed, Boras reopened talks with other clubs.

+Houston announced on June 25, 2014, that Correa had surgery a day earlier after breaking his right fibula that June 20 while sliding into third base for Class A Lancaster.
+The injury ended Correa’s season.

+Giants President of Baseball Operations Farhan Zaidi confirmed Wednesday there was a concern raised during the physical.

+Correa, an All-Star and Gold Glove-winning shortstop, would play third base for the Mets, with buddy Francisco Lindor remaining at shortstop.

-“We need one more thing, and this is it,” Mets owner Steve Cohen told The Post from Hawaii.
+“We need one more thing, and this is it,” Mets owner Steve Cohen told the New York Post, which first reported details of New York’s agreement.
 “This puts us over the top.”

-Correa, an All-Star shortstop, would play third base for the Mets, with buddy Francisco Lindor remaining at shortstop.

-“This really makes a big difference,” Cohen told The Post.
+“This really makes a big difference,” Cohen added.
 “I felt like our pitching was in good shape.
 We needed one more hitter.”

+New York was in talks with Correa and still pursuing him just before he agreed to sign with the Giants.

+“We kind of picked up where we were before and it just worked out,” Cohen told the Post.

-Correa’s addition would increase the Mets’ luxury tax payroll next year to the $385 million range, putting them on track to pay a record tax of about $110 million — more than double the current high of $44 million set by the 2015 Los Angeles Dodgers.
+Correa’s addition would increase the Mets’ luxury tax payroll next year to about $394 million, putting them on track to pay a record tax of about $120 million — nearly triple the current high of $44 million set by the 2015 Los Angeles Dodgers.
 The estimates would change if Correa’s deal contains deferred money or if New York trades players.

 Correa would cost the Mets $49.88 million next year in salary and tax, if there is no deferred money in the deal.

-New York was in talks with Correa and still pursuing him just before he agreed to sign with the Giants, The Post reported.

-“We kind of picked up where we were before and it just worked out,” Cohen told the newspaper.

-Major League Baseball and the players’ association instituted a new fourth luxury tax threshold last winter, dubbed the “Cohen Tax” because it was aimed at Cohen.
+Major League Baseball and the players’ association instituted a new fourth luxury tax threshold last winter, dubbed the “Cohen Tax” because it was aimed at the Mets’ owner.
 The added threshold starts at $293 million in 2023, and the Mets will pay at a 90% rate because they will owe tax for the second straight year.

+“I think having two great New York sports teams is phenomenal,” Yankees owner Hal Steinbrenner said Wednesday.
+“It’s phenomenal for the city.
+It’s phenomenal for the rivalry, and I’m all for it.
+I was hoping we’d both be the last two standing, but it didn’t work out that way on either of ours’ part, but hopefully it does this year.”

-New York won 101 regular-season games last season, the second-most in franchise history, and lost to San Diego in the wild-card playoff round.
+The Mets won 101 regular-season games last season, second-most in franchise history, and lost to San Diego in the wild-card playoff round.

 Correa, the 2015 AL Rookie of the Year, has a .279 career batting average with 155 homers and 553 RBIs in eight big league seasons.
 He also has been a stellar postseason performer, with 18 homers and 59 RBIs in 79 games.